A UX Case Study

 Screener and Survey

-I designed a screener and survey to source the right interview participants as well as to collect quantitative data.
+I designed a screener and survey to collect quantitative data and to screen for users who could provide valuable insights during the interview study.
 I sought out to understand how users interacted with mobile payment applications, what features were most valuable, as well as understand the types of people who used these apps.

 The survey concluded that the majority of participants are working professionals, between the ages of 25 to 34, living in metropolitan cities.
 They use Venmo and other peer-to-peer payment applications regularly to manage transactions related to social, transportation, and rent/utility costs.
 They view peer-to-peer payment applications as financial tools, not social applications.
 Participants ranked sending/requesting money, seeing their Venmo balance, and the ability to send reminders to users who have yet to complete their requests as the features they cared about most.
 Users indicated that the social functions of the app were of least importance to them.